Calling Test

 He Called People to Something Bigger Than Themselves

-"Follow me" wasn't about self-improvement.
+"Follow me" was never about self-improvement.
 It was about joining a mission — the redemption of the world.

 Your calling isn't ultimately about you.
 It's about what God wants to do through you.
 That's what makes it meaningful.
 A calling that only benefits you isn't a calling — it's just ambition.